 I really don’t have a bucket list per se, and don’t even really believe in the concept.
 But, I once put together a travel to do list – years ago.
 Once in a blue moon I look over the list to see if I am on the right track.
 In all those years, one thing remained on my to do list – riding a camel.
-I have ridden an elephant a couple times, I mean who hasn’t?
-But, a camel, now that is something.

 When we were offered the opportunity to tour Dubai courtesy of Dubai Tourism, they asked us what, specifically, we were interested in doing in Dubai.
 The first thing that came to mind – I wanted to ride a camel.
-It did not need to be a lengthy trip across the desert, a la Lawrence of Arabia, but enough for me to sit on top, bop along, and knock it off my travel to do list.
+It did not need to be a long trip across the desert, a la Lawrence of Arabia, but enough for me to sit on top, bop along, and knock it off my travel to do list.

 Dubai Tourism delivered.
 And then some.